-The Vikings withdrew and asked Byrhtnoth for permission to cross for a fair fight- "When the pirates perceived and clearly saw that they had been met by bitter bridge wardens, the Viking shipmen began to dissemble, asked for permission to make their approach, to fare over ford and take their troops.
-It was then that the eorl disdainfully granted too much ground to the hostile host.'
+The Vikings withdrew and asked Byrhtnoth for permission to cross for a fair fight- "When the pirates perceived and saw that they had been met by bitter bridge wardens, the Viking shipmen began to disassemble, asked for permission to make their approach, to fare over the ford and take their troops.
+It was then that the eaorl disdainfully granted too much ground to the hostile host.'

-Byrhtnoth knew he had to bring the enemy to battle and thoroughly defeat them, if he was to protect East Anglia from further incursions, and therefore allowed the Vikings to across to the mainland.
+Byrhtnoth knew he had to bring the enemy to battle and thoroughly defeat them if he was to protect East Anglia from further incursions, and therefore allowed the Vikings to cross to the mainland.